jeffreyhanson/raptr/cran-comments.md

 * checking package dependencies ...
 NOTE
   package suggested but not available for checking: 'gurobi', 'rgurobi'

-  _This package depends heavily on the gurobi software platform.
-Installation instructions for both of these packages are contained in this package's description._
+  _As previously mentioned, this package depends heavily on the gurobi software platform.
+Below, I have included my comments regarding this note in the initial submission._

+  _The installation instructions for both of these packages are contained in this package's description._

   _The 'gurobi' R package is an R package that is distributed along with the gurobi program.
 It would not be practical to use another R package (eg. lpSolveAPI) because non-commercial exact algorithm solvers cannot solve even moderately sized problems in a feasible amount of time.
 Several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP)._